GSA/prototype-city-pairs-api/step_by_step_create_city_pairs_app.md

 At this point, the database is not yet ready.
 We need to create schema and load data.

-Please refer database_setup/readme.md for the setup deatils.
+Please refer to [How to setup database from cloud.gov console window](database_setup/readme.md) for the setup details.

 ### 17. Test the web server with a web browser.